DawNow98/DawNow98/README.md

 ## About Me

 I'm a technology and programming enthusiast, currently learning to build applications using Swift and the SwiftUI framework.
+Apart from that I am also developing Web designing projects and Python codes to automatize daily-routine work.
 My interests also include other fields such as automotive, particularly Formula 1, and team sports like soccer and handball.
 Additionally, I'm passionate about history and enjoy exploring its various aspects and cultures.